Jhanvi-vc/linkedin-poll-assesment/README.md

 pip install -r requirements.txt
 ```

-# To run the project
+# To run the project and server
 python main.py